EvanSkiStudios/Raccoon-Mischief/README.md

 * Iron armor can be upgraded into Golden at smithing table

 ## Recipes
 * XP Orb > 1 UpgradeShard, 1 Glass bottle, 1 Xp Level, makes an xp orb that is worth 1 level
 * [JTE Apple](https://www.minecraftforum.net/forums/minecraft-java-edition/discussion/2109197-the-secret-history-of-minecraft-with-proof#c1) > 8 Gold blocks around an apple
 * Tactical Dirt > Dirt and Seeds make an new food item with the same stats as a baked potato
 * Dirt to Seeds > 4 Dirt makes Seeds
 * Rotten Flesh to Leather > can be cooked on furnace, smoker or campfire
 * Milk Potion > bucket of milk and gunpowder makes a potion that removes potion effects
-* ReAdded the NotchApple recipe
+* UnMetaDataCookies > Removes Meta Data from cookies (A-Turtles-Troll adds meta to the cookies to prevent stacking)

 ## Effects
+* If a Pufferfish is struck by lightning it converts to a Guardian
 * Players will now drop skulls on death if config is true
 * You can now milk player entities
 * Players now drop Beef that is named "Strange Meat" on death